nachomazzara/eip7702-poc/POST.md

   const authorizerKey = process.env.AUTHORIZER_PRIVATE_KEY!
   const authorizer = new Wallet(authorizerKey)

   // **Relayer**: Sends the transaction and covers gas costs (requires Ether).
-Used to simple simulate how a bundler or relayer will work const relayerKey = process.env.RELAYER_PRIVATE_KEY! const relayer = new Wallet(relayerKey, provider)
+Used to simply simulate how a bundler or relayer will work const relayerKey = process.env.RELAYER_PRIVATE_KEY! const relayer = new Wallet(relayerKey, provider)